Russian voters agree to let Putin seek 2 more terms

-With the nation’s polls closed and 30% of all precincts counted, 74% voted for the constitutional amendments, according to election officials.
+With 55% of all precincts counted, nearly 77% voted for the constitutional amendments, according to election officials.

 For the first time in Russia, polls were kept open for a week to bolster turnout without increasing crowds casting ballots amid the coronavirus pandemic — a provision that Kremlin critics denounced as an extra tool to manipulate the outcome.